LJWatson/website-tink-eleventy/src/posts/2011-11-28-using-html5-headings.md

 Things get a touch more involved when you create a heading hierarchy within a single section.
 The HTML5 specification goes on to say:

-> "The first element of heading content in an element of sectioning content represents the heading for that section.
+> The first element of heading content in an element of sectioning content represents the heading for that section.
 Subsequent headings of equal or higher rank start new or implied sections.
-Headings of lower rank start implied sub sections that are part of the previous one."
+Headings of lower rank start implied sub sections that are part of the previous one.

 This means that if you use nested headings within the same section, HTML5 will behave as though they’re explicit sub sections.
 For example: